X01XX/UES-Forth/README.md

 The number of adjacent, dissimilar, terms used for a corner, equals the number of edges of the region the anchor is in.

-In the results, regions not completely overlapped by other regions are <i>Defining</i> regions, others are <i>Placeholders</i>.
+In the final results, regions not completely overlapped by other regions are <i>Defining</i> regions, others are <i>Placeholders</i>.
 Placeholder regions are caused by adjacent, or overlapping, similar, regions, not to be confused with the dissimilar overlaps, mentioned above.